 Sometimes time and fate put you together with an event that you never imagined.
 That is my story for the 2017 Great American Eclipse.
 My employer Casper College happened to be centerline on the path of totality for the Solar Eclipse 2017.
 My expectations were tempered partly because of the amount of work required to prepare for this event and partly because I had no idea how cool the event actually would be.
-The end result is that I am very glad to have had the opportunity to experience Totality from probably the best viewing locations along center line.
+The end result is that I am very glad to have had the opportunity to experience “Totality” from probably the best viewing location along the 2017 eclipse center line.

-Our (Department of Information Technology) primary job for the eclipse was to provide strong wireless for the Astrocon attendees and hard wired connections for the folks from Celestron who were streaming the event for the Science Channel as well as providing a connection for a live feed for the Associated Press.
+Our (Department of Information Technology) primary job for the eclipse was to provide strong wireless for the Astrocon attendees and hard-wired connections for the folks from Celestron Telescopes who were responsible for streaming the event for the Science Channel.
+We also provided a connection for a live feed for the Associated Press.

-We spent many months debating the need, the potential crowds and how much we were going to spend on this one-time event project with no long term direct impact for our students.
-Sure there is some public relations benefit in the short term, but not any real long term direct student benefit.
+We spent many months debating the need, the potential crowds and how much we were going to spend on this one-time event project with no long-term direct impact for our students.
+Sure there is some public relations benefit in the short term, but not any real long-term direct student benefit.
 In spite of the cool once in a lifetime experience, my previous statement is still true.
-As we continued looking at this project we decided there might be some areas where we were going to upgrade some of our technology so we felt like we would try to identify (if possible) expenditures which would help us support the event and which would and which would benefit our students in the future.
+As we continued looking at this project we decided there might be some areas where we were going to upgrade some of our technology.
+We determined we would try to identify (if possible) expenditures which would help us support the event and which would and which would benefit our students in the future.
 In summary on this point.
 We did good!

 Here is a summary of a few of my observations about the Solar Eclipse 2017 live from Casper College in Casper Wyoming.

 - If you can avoid hosting a global event the week before school starts it is a good idea.